 Our management and the Compensation Committee conduct an annual review of senior management compensation for purposes of setting executive compensation for the upcoming fiscal year.
-For fiscal year 2022, this review occurred at two meetings in June 2021 and July 2021.
-At that time, management and the Compensation Committee reviewed the information on market-based executive compensation provided by Compensia, considering the compensation we offer, to ensure that the executive compensation program established for fiscal year 2022 was competitive, reasonable, and fair.
+For fiscal year 2023, this review occurred at two meetings in June 2022 and July 2022.
+At that time, management and the Compensation Committee reviewed the information on market-based executive compensation provided by Compensia, considering the compensation we offer, to ensure that the executive compensation program established for fiscal year 2023 was competitive, reasonable, and fair.

 The Compensation Committee reviews the performance of our senior officers on an annual basis.
 Based on this review and the factors described below, the Compensation Committee, after considering the recommendations of our compensation consultant and our Chief Executive Officer, sets each senior officer's compensation package, including base salary, annual bonus opportunity, and the size and structure of equity awards for the upcoming fiscal year.
-In evaluating and determining executive compensation, the Compensation Committee also considers the results of the most recent stockholder advisory vote on executive compensation ("Say-on-Pay" vote) required by Section 14A of the Exchange Act.
+In evaluating and determining executive compensation, the Compensation Committee also considers the results of the most recent Say-on-Pay vote required by Section 14A of the Exchange Act.